-Dilated cardiomyopathy (DCM) is a health condition that impacts the heart’s ability to function how it should due to the heart muscle in the left ventricle becoming thin and weak.
+Familial dilated cardiomyopathy (DCM) is a health condition that can run in families that impacts the heart’s ability to function how it should due to the heart muscle in the left ventricle becoming thin and weak.
 Because the muscle becomes more thin, the space inside the left ventricle, called the chamber, gets bigger (dilated).

 When the space inside the heart is bigger and the heart muscle is weak, the heart can’t pump blood as efficiently as it should.
 This means that the heart has to work harder to try to pump a normal amount of blood, which further causes the heart muscle to thin and grow weaker.
 Eventually, DCM can lead to heart failure.